 What is Philosophy?

-The new AS Level in Philosophy emphasises the development of philosophical skills, especially argumentation.
+The A Level in Philosophy emphasises the development of philosophical skills, especially argumentation.
 So as a student of philosophy you will embark on a journey of thinking, especially approaching fundamental questions using a process of logical argument.
 You will discover that philosophers, past and present, deal in arguments – then you’ll get to invent your own, or criticise other people.
 You will analyse and clarify concepts tracing a tradition from the Ancient Greek to 21st Century modern thinkers.

 If you enjoy reading and like to criticise and question the assumptions of life then you will enjoy philosophy.
 Sometimes the subject requires a high level of abstract thought, but it is no different from any other subject – once key terms become familiar and you learn some of the peculiar language used by some philosophers, then the subject is stimulating and challenging but manageable.

 Is Philosophy suitable for me?